Arshia-khan/Arshia-khan/README.md

 🤝 I’m looking for help with deep learning algorithms, big data frameworks, and advanced data analytics tools.**

--    I'm Open source and community contributer and currently contributing to CloudnLoud Tech community for a good cause :)
+-    I'm Open source and community contributer and currently contributing as a software tester to CloudnLoud Tech community for a good cause :)

 - 👨‍💻 All of my projects are available at [https://github.com/Arshia-khan](https://github.com/Arshia-khan)

-- 📝 I regularly write posts/blogs on [https://www.linkedin.com/in/arshiastack/](https://www.linkedin.com/in/arshiastack/)
+- 📝 I sometimes write posts/blogs on [https://www.linkedin.com/in/arshiastack/](https://www.linkedin.com/in/arshiastack/)

 - 💬 Ask me about **Data, Visualization,Extraction, Real estate predictions.**